NAZAIF/ios-debugging/README.md

  - Encoded at development time
  - Evaluated at runtime
  - Could a piece of code be executing when you thought a different piece of code would?
 Like control flow statements used wrongly
- - Are you noticing flip flopped or 'oppsite'-type symptoms?
+ - Are you noticing flip flopped or 'opposite'-type symptoms?
  - Logic Hot Spots => Functions and code blocks where calculations or transformations re performed

  #### Encoding App Logic